koffeine/rollup-plugin-sass-postcss/README.md

 			// type: array of PostCSS plugins
 			plugins: [],

-			// where to save the output file (required)
+			// where to save the output file which is a Rollup asset relative to output.dir (required)
 			// type: string
 			output: undefined
 		})